dedeogluhu/YouShouldDraw/README.md

 ## Contribution

-Feel free to create issues or create pull requests
+Feel free to create issues or create pull requests ( [trello link]( https://trello.com/b/B5WEdPo3/drawing-app) )

 The readme is going to be updated later